geodynamics/aspect/cookbooks/van-keken/doc/van-keken.md

 ``` prmfile
 ```

-Using this, we can plot the evolution of the fluid&rsquo;s average velocity over time, as shown in the left panel of Fig. [6].
+Using this, we can plot the evolution of the fluid's average velocity over time, as shown in the left panel of Fig. [6].
 Looking at this graph, we find that both the timing and the height of the first peak is already well converged on a simple $32\times 32$ mesh (5 global refinements)